What To Expect At A Points Event

 - Children 12 and under must stay out of the “hot” zone (grid, trailer, course).

-- All minors 13 and older must have an annual waiver signed by both parents in the presence of an SCCA official at the event (see the trailer or download waiver here) or a Notary prior to the event (download Notary form here).
+- All minors 13 and older that enter any “hot” zones must have an annual waiver signed by both parents, witnessed by a current SCCA member (download waiver here) or a Notary (download Notary form here).

 - Guardians with sole custody must also sign and notarize an annual affidavit affirming sole custody (download affidavit here).